meatnordrink/notebook/ads/ads.md

 *Todo Next*
   * Go through CBT exact, broad, post Nov 1st.
 CPA was very high; some ads/groups were spending a lot with no results.
 But, it was the end of the month.
 Reduced budget Nov 1st; see if pattern holds.
 If so, disable (such as `CBT App EM`.)
 But hopefully it was just burning through budget.
+  * Try lowering target CPA...maybe try a/b'ing it with something.
+Or reading up on it more.
+It's $1.75 now, even on campaigns with much lower average costs...Would like lower average cost.
+(Dec 11)

 **How to cope with depression**
 * Baseline: As part of `depression general BMM`, this keyword had 10 conversions, at a cost of $1.62, over 3 months (Aug-Oct). *check* to see if breaking it out into an exact-match campaign improves upon this.
 * Oct 30 start, from `dep gen`.